There's a reason this place has been called America's happiest city.

 Best Restaurants in San Luis Obispo

-Santa Maria–style BBQ is a big deal in SLO, with an overwhelming number of highly rated places to choose from.
-The star of the show is the tri-tip sandwich, with tender cuts of meat served on a soft yet crispy French roll; other solid eats include the giant hamburgers and the shredded pork sandwich.
-Firestone is a favorite for college students, townies, and visitors alike; so if it gets too crowded, hit up some of the other local tasty bbq joints: Old San Luis BBQ Co.
-(670 Higuera Street.), the Rib Line(2256 Broad Street #110), and Mo's Smokehouse BBQ(1005 Monterey Street). // 1001 Higuera Street, firestonegrill.com.
+Santa Maria–style barbecue is a big deal in SLO, with a number of highly rated places to choose from.
+The star of the show is the tri-tip sandwich, with tender beef served on a soft yet crispy French roll; other solid eats include the giant hamburgers and shredded pork sandwich.
+Firestone is a favorite for college students, locals, and visitors alike, so if it gets too crowded, hit up some other tasty joints: Old San Luis BBQ Co.
+(670 Higuera St.), the Rib Line(2256 Broad St. #110), and Mo's Smokehouse BBQ(1005 Monterey St.). // 1001 Higuera Street, firestonegrill.com

 Big Sky Cafe

 Though it's been around since the mid-1990s, Big Sky Cafe has a newness about it, likely due to its lively nature—the place is always packed.
 The menu offers a little of everything, with plenty of vegetarian and vegan options and dishes that range from healthy to downright indulgent.
 One of the best brunches and breakfasts in town is served here, with classics like omelets and specialty entrees such as shakshuka and lentil stew with poached eggs.
 You'll get a warm jalapeño cornbread and coffee cake while you're waiting for your meal. // 1121 Broad St., bigskycafe.com